Cloud-Computing-Spring-2025/hands-on-4-mapreduce-hadoop-movie-script-analysis-BhanuThanniru/README.md

 # Analyze the movie script using Hadoop MapReduce

 The **Movie Script Analysis** project implements a Hadoop MapReduce program to analyze a movie script dataset.
 The program processes a movie script where each line represents a character's dialogue.

+# Approach and Implementation
 The key tasks are:
 1. **Most Frequent Words by Character**
    - Mapper (CharacterWordMapper): Extracts each word from the character's dialogue and emits the word with a count of 1.
    - Reducer (CharacterWordReducer): Aggregates the word counts for each character and outputs the total frequency for each word.